-In order to avoid duplication of effort, Human Resource Management has been designated to coordinate and provide training applicable to all state employees.
-This training includes subjects such as supervision, management, communication, customer service, effective writing, and prevention of sexual harassment, including the supervisory training mandated by the NRS/NAC.
+In order to avoid duplication of effort, the Division of Human Resource Management has been designated to coordinate and provide training applicable to all State employees.
+This training includes subjects such as supervision, management, communication, customer service, effective writing, and prevention of sexual harassment, including the supervisory training mandated by NRS 284.338 and NAC 284.498.
 A variety of these courses are offered via classroom instruction and also in an online, self-paced e-Learning environment.
-A complete listing of courses can be found in the Training module of the Nevada Employee Action and Timekeeping System (NEATS).
+A complete listing of courses can be found in the Training module of the Nevada Employee Action and Timekeeping System (NEATS) and on the e-Learning System by clicking on the link on the NEATS home page.

-The Office of Employee Development administers the Nevada Certified Public Manager Program (NVCPM) for state and local government employees who manage or supervise people or projects, hold a supervisory or managerial position responsible for providing technical or professional support to an agency, or have been identified by the agency director as an individual showing potential for advancement into such positions.
+The Office of Employee Development administers the Nevada Certified Public Manager Program (NVCPM) for State and local government employees who manage or supervise people or projects, hold a supervisory or managerial position responsible for providing technical or professional support to an agency, or have been identified by the agency director as an individual showing potential for advancement into such positions.
 The 17-month program offers over 300 hours of instruction and activities focused on the development of key management and leadership competencies for public managers to build a foundation of management excellence in government.